 Most folks these days, when they think about flying, think about airplanes.
 But airships flew above Lake Constance before the Wright Brothers flew at Kitty Hawk, and crossed the Atlantic before Lindberg, thanks largely to the ambition of local hero Count Ferdinand von Zeppelin.

-The flights at Friedrichshafen (or at Munich if you’d prefer) range from the half-hour bucket-list ascent to the two-hour circumnavigation of Lake Constance.
+The flights at Friedrichshafen (or at Munich if you happen to be there instead) range from the half-hour bucket-list ascent to the two-hour circumnavigation of Lake Constance.
 (Twice a year they also offer instruction, during which you can get 30 minutes of time at the controls.)
 We chose the hour-long sightseeing trip to Konstanz.
 Everybody has a window seat, some windows are openable for better photography, and at the end they offer you sparking wine in the best ballooning tradition.
 In the picture above, we are near where the Rhine leaves the lake on its journey to the North Sea.

 The ride doesn’t provide time for the luxury once lavished on transatlantic passengers, but it is gentle and quiet, and takes place at an ideal height for sightseeing.
 Airplanes need to move very slowly on the ground but very fast in the sky, and weather can complicate the transition.
 While hot-air balloons are always struggling to be at the right altitude, the Zeppelin achieves neutral buoyancy like a diver, and then climbs and descends by directing its thrust.